cessda/cessda.guidelines.public/software/logging-guidelines.md

 ## Guidelines

-- Software components must log each line of the stream to `stdout`
+Software components must log each line of the stream to `stdout`

-- Logging scope should generally be:
+Logging scope should generally be:

 - All exceptions

 - Validation failures

 - Authentication sucesses and failures

 - Authorisation failures

 - Systems events

 - Any high functionalities

-- Desist from logging the following:
+Desist from logging the following:

 - Sensitive personal data

 - Duplicated failures

 - Regular data changes

 - Application source code

-- Use logging level **WARN** as the deafault
+Use logging level **WARN** as the default

-- Parameterise logs when necessary for logs clean-up and allow for variables when needed. - See example below
+Parameterise logs when necessary for logs clean-up and allow for variables when needed.
+See example below.

-- Contextualise log messages when neccessary for easy log correlation. - See example below
+Contextualise log messages when neccessary for easy log correlation.
+See example below.

 ## Rational

-This intention of this guideline is to help Developers ensure that component logging:
+The intention of this guideline is to help Developers ensure that component logging:

 - is consistent within an application